-Most of our hunting is done over semi-permanent sets.
-This means we hunt the same fields often, moving when necessary based on the harvest, migration, and weather.
-We hunt near very large concentrations of staged and migrating flocks, decoying them as they fly over our spreads.
+Most of our hunting is done over semi-permanent or migrator spreads.
+This means we hunt the same fields often, moving only when we feel it’s necessary.
+We hunt near very large concentrations of staged and migrating flocks, decoying them as they fly over us.
 Since 2001 this has proven to be a very successful strategy.
-Our measure of this success is not only the nearly 50,000 snow geese we have harvested but also the high percentage of repeat clientele.
+Our measure of this success is not only the more than 50,000 snow geese we have harvested but also the high percentage of repeat clientele.